xoxor4d/remix-comp-projects/README.md

 - Most things rendered via fixed function
 - No Frustum Culling
 - More Anti-Culling Tweaks (Tweakable via ImGui `F5`)
+- Use commandline arg `-disable_normal_hack` to disable vertex normal fixup if you run into weird vertex explosion issues or if this is no longer required due to remix advancements

 ###### The bad:
-- _"Broken"_ vertex normals (Normals are packed and that is currently not supported by remix)
+- ~~_"Broken"_ vertex normals (Normals are packed and that is currently not supported by remix)~~
 - Hash of orig. emissive textures changes

 <br>